iExecBlockchainComputing/deploy-workerpool/README.md

 Optional but recommended for the task feedback to work, you can associate an ENS name to your workerpool deployment address and register your Workerpool API address.
 This is done through 3 steps:

 First, you must have an ENS address owned by the Core's wallet.
 You can first claim an entire global domain (with your ENS admin wallet), for instance *main.pools.yourdomain.eth*, then create your Workerpool dedicated ENS subdomain, for instance *prod-v8-bellecour* and then transfer the ownership of *prod-v8-bellecour.main.pools.yourdomain.eth* to the Core's wallet.
-If you are well versed with ENS smart contracts, you can do this on your own (remember to do it on the right blockchain, Bellecour) or you can follow those steps :
+If you are well versed with ENS smart contracts, you can do this on your own (remember to do it on the right blockchain, Bellecour) or you can follow those steps:

 1. On a computer with docker and metamask browser plugin installed, start our basic ENS manager docker image listening in background on port 8080:
     ```console